bitsandbricks/portfolio_en/content/project/urban-green-space-atlas/index.md

 ---
-title: Environmental Conservation Fund Award - Urban Green Space Atlas
+title: Urban Green Space Atlas
 excerpt: "In 2019, I received the award in the _Urban Environments_ category for my project _Urban Green Space Atlas for Argentine Cities_."
 date: 2019-10-10
 author: "HAVB"